 “There is no one-size-fits-all for solid food introduction, and we typically recommend parents introduce a variety of tastes, colors and food groups in the first few months,” says Treegoob.
 “That said, the American Academy of Pediatrics recommends that breastfed infants first begin with iron-rich foods, which include iron-fortified infant cereals and iron-rich pureed meats.
 Formula-fed infants typically get enough iron through formula, so they may have a little more flexibility at first.”

-Here are a few first foods to try (make sure all are pureed to very thin consistency):
+Here’s a list of first foods to try (make sure all are pureed to very thin consistency):

 How to start Stage 1 foods safely

 When your baby first starts experimenting with solids, keep in mind it’s a gradual process, and you’re still a ways off from three solid meals per day.
 In the beginning, it’s best to think of solids as more of a snack than a meal.